Kuru Kuru Kururin: Legacy

-The first sequel entitled Kururin Paradise came out in 2002 for the Game Boy Advance.
+The first sequel, Kururin Paradise, was released in 2002 for the Game Boy Advance.
 It was released in Japan only, even though Kururin Paradise was previously showcased at E3 2002, the first time a Kururin game had been announced for the American market.
 Another sequel was also released only in Japan for the GameCube in 2004, entitled Kururin Squash!, which became the only title of the series to use 3D computer graphics, as well as to appear on a home console.

 Several references to the Kururin series are made in the Super Smash Bros. series.
-The Helirin makes a cameo appearance as a trophy in Super Smash Bros.
-Melee, but is incorrectly referred to as "Heririn" in the American version.
-The Helirin later appears in Super Smash Bros.
-Brawl as an Assist Trophy.
+The Helirin makes a cameo appearance as a trophy in Melee, but is incorrectly referred to as "Heririn" in the American version.
+The Helirin later appears in Brawl as an Assist Trophy.
 Unlike most Assist Trophies, it doesn't attack, but it becomes part of the stage, and can be used as a platform or a wall.
 Several other things in the Kururin series appear as Trophies and Stickers in the game.